hojinchang/etch-a-sketch/README.md

 3. Manipulate the DOM using Javascript.

 ## View the Webpage
-View the etch-a-sketch webpage at: https://hojinchang.github.io/etch-a-sketch/
+View the etch-a-sketch webpage [here](https://hojinchang.github.io/etch-a-sketch/).